MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/localization/index.md

 ---
-title: "iOS Localization"
+title: "Localization in Xamarin.iOS"
-description: "This document covers the localization features of the iOS SDK and how to access them with Xamarin." ms.prod: xamarin ms.assetid: DFD9EB4A-E536-18E4-C8FD-679BA9C836D8 ms.technology: xamarin-ios
+description: "This document describes iOS localization features and how to use these features in Xamarin.iOS apps.
+It discusses language, locale, strings files, launch images, and more." ms.prod: xamarin ms.assetid: DFD9EB4A-E536-18E4-C8FD-679BA9C836D8 ms.technology: xamarin-ios